 TGbn editor: please remove the underline in the following paragraph and in Figure 9.60a and instruction to add the following paragraph and add the new Figure 9.60a and 9.xxx as follows [#2867, #3624]

-If the AID11 subfield of the AID TID Info subfield is not 2045, and if the Ack Type subfield is equal to 0 and the TID subfield is equal to 13 then the Per AID TID Info subfield has the format shown in Figure9-60a (Per AID TID Info subfield format if the AID11 subfield is not 2045 and if the combination of the Ack Type subfield is equal to 0 and the TID subfield is equal to 13 respectively) and the Block Ack Starting Sequence Control subfield in the Per AID TID Info subfield has the format shown in Figure 9.xxx Block Ack Starting Sequence Control subfield format if the AID11 subfield is not 2045 and if the combination of the Ack Type subfield is equal to 0 and the TID subfield is equal to 13 respectively.
+If the AID11 subfield of the AID TID Info subfield is not 2045, and if the Ack Type subfield is equal to 0 and the TID subfield is equal to 13 then the Per AID TID Info subfield has the format shown in Figure9-60a (Per AID TID Info subfield format if the AID11 subfield is not 2045 and if the Ack Type subfield is equal to 0 and the TID subfield is equal to 13) and the Block Ack Starting Sequence Control subfield in the Per AID TID Info subfield has the format shown in Figure 9.xxx Block Ack Starting Sequence Control subfield format if the AID11 subfield is not 2045 and if the Ack Type subfield is equal to 0 and the TID subfield is equal to 13.
 The Feedback Type sub field defines the type of feedback that is contained in the Feedback field.
-The Feedback Type field is set to 0 to carry unavailability information as described in 37.11.2 (Dynamic Unavailability Operation (DUO) mode).
+The Feedback Type field is set to 0 to carry unavailability information as described in 37.11.2 (Dynamic Unavailability Operation (DUO) mode). [#1035]